omkarP-bit/omkarP-bit/README.md

 ## Thanks for Visiting

 Technology keeps evolving, and so do I.
-I believe consistency, curiosity, and automation are what turn developers into engineers.
+I believe consistency, curiosity, and a systems-first mindset are what turn developers into engineers.

-And sometimes — the best debugging session ends with a long walk and a good photo. 📸

 Let's build something meaningful.